Welcome to the Celtx Screenwriting Series! This guideโMastering the Art of Screenwriting โis your go-to resource for writing in every genre.

 - What other genres would you like to see?

-In each entry to the series, we walk you through how to revise by genre, focusing on what actually matters in each script.
+In each entry to this series, we walk you through how to revise by genre, focusing on what actually matters in each script.

-Want to track your revisions and notes in one place?
-Celtx lets you add comments, scene notes, and easily move scenes around with drag-and-drop functionality.
+- Notes: Want to track your revisions and notes in one place?
+Celtx lets you add comments and scene notes directly.

 Click here to sign up – it’s free!